Homogeneous Monge-Amp\`ere Equations and Canonical Tubular Neighbourhoods in K\"ahler Geometry: Introduction

 \subsection{Outline of Proofs}

-The key tool that we will use to prove the existence of local regular solutions to the HMAE is an openness theorem of Donaldson \cite{Donaldson}.
-This states that on a product $X\times D,$ where $X$ is a compact K\"ahler manifold, the set of boundary conditions for which there exists a regular solution to the HMAE is open (in a suitable topology).
-Recall that such a boundary condition consists of a family of cohomologous K\"ahler forms $\omega_\tau$ on $X$ for $\tau \in S^1$.
-If $\omega_{\tau}$ were independent of $\tau$ then the trivial solution to the HMAE obtained by pulling back $\omega$ to the product is regular.
-Thus we have regular solutions to any small perturbation of such a boundary condition.

-Of course we are not interested in the product, but in the deformation to the normal cone $\mathcal N_Y$.
-By working locally around a fixed point $p\in Y$ it is possible by a simple change of coordinates to translate the HMAE on a neighbourhood of $\mathcal D_p$ to one on a product.
+The idea of the proof of Theorem \ref{defconethm} is to begin by picking a point $p\in Y$ and finding a regular solution to the HMAE in a neighbourhood of the proper transform $\mathcal D_p$ of $\{p\}\times D$ inside the deformation to the normal cone $\mathcal N_Y$.
+It turns out to be possible, by a simple change of coordinates, to translate this to the Dirichlet problem for the HMAE to one on a product $U\times D$.
 The cost in this change is that whereas we originally were seeking a solution with $S^1$-invariant boundary data, the new boundary data will no longer be $S^1$-invariant.
-We shall show, however, that by shrinking attention to a sufficiently small neighbourhood of $p$ any boundary data can be made sufficiently close to an invariant one; and thus we can apply Donaldson's Openness Theorem.
-Thus for any point $p\in Y$ we get a local regular solution to the HMAE around $\mathcal D_p$.
+However it will be close to being $S^1$-invariant near $\{p\}\times D$, and we will prove that this is sufficient to ensure that this new Dirichlet problem has a regular solution (the proof relies on a correspondence between solutions to the HMAE and foliations by holomorphic discs with boundary in some given Lagrangian submanifold, and the existence of the latter is unchanged by small pertubations of this submanifold).
+Thus for any point $p\in Y$ we get a regular solution to the HMAE near $\mathcal D_p$.

 We then observe that regular solutions to HMAE enjoy some strong uniqueness properties (even if they are defined locally) coming from the existence of the associated foliation.
 We use this to show that these local solutions glue together to give a regular solution in a neighbourhood of the proper transform $\mathcal Y$ of $Y\times D$.
 The fact that the solutions we produce are cohomologous to $\pi_X^*\omega$ gives the existence of a Hamiltonian function, and we use this to define the notion of canonical radius $\Lambda_{can}$ and to get a canonical regular solution to the HMAE.